cozy/cozy-stack/docs/sharing.md

 ### PUT /sharings/:sharing-id/recipients

 This internal route is used to update the list of members, their states, emails and names, on the recipients cozy.
+The token used for this route can be the access token for a sharing where synchronization is active, or the sharecode for a member who has only a shortcut to the sharing on their Cozy instance.

 #### Request